BohdanHamulets/scripts_and_stuff/README.md

 Greps defined log files (change path to your's) to find if any serious stuff took plase on the system.

 # diagnostik.sh
-Monitores info of chosen service/demon memory usage and state every X $time, ans saves it to the log file.
+Monitores info of chosen service/demon memory usage and state every X $time, and saves it to the log file.

 # grep4errorSTORE.sh
 Used during hard bug repro to investigate a specific action needed to break functionality and EXACT time